YCAMInterlab/GRPContractForm/GRPContractForm_English.md

 ####Article 20 (Discontinuation of Work)

-If the Host decides to discontinue the Work, and no breach of contract by the Researcher is involved, the Host shall pay the Researcher 50% of the commission defined in Article 12 as the only remuneration.
+If the Host decides to discontinue the Work, and no breach of contract by the Researcher is involved, the Host shall pay the Researcher fifty (50)% of the commission defined in Article 12 as the only remuneration.

 ---